SkySaves/Book-Search/README.md

 - Implementing integrity checks for user inputs.
 - Optimizing the loading time and fixing display issues in the shopping list feature.
 - Adding functionality to clear the shopping list after checkout.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/SkySaves/Book-Search/blob/main/LICENSE) file for details.